TaotechSolutions/web-dev-onboarding/README.md

 ## 🆘 Need Help?
 - Check the [FAQ section](#) (coming soon)
-- Ask in the #intern-help channel on Slack
-- Schedule a 1:1 with your mentor
+- Schedule a 1:1 with your with a fellow or the founder

 ---